mgkid3310/AWESome/README.md

 4. ATIS (Automatic Terminal Information Service)

 Plays ATIS radio boradcast using real in-game atmospheric data.
 Provides
-wind, visibility, temperature, dewpoint, QFE, etc.
+wind, visibility, etc. Temperature, dew point, QFE will ve provided when
+ACE Weather is enabled.
 With basic settings, ATIS provides real-time data, but with addon setting
 changed, ATIS data should be updated on ground.
 &nbsp;